-Other performances include Rockhampton Eisteddfod, Capricorn Secondary Music Festival, Village Festival, Community Anzac Day Parade, Central Queensland Jazz Festival, Pinefest and Brisbane's Prestige Music Festival.
+Other performances include Rockhampton Eisteddfod, Capricorn Secondary Music Festival, Village Festival, Community Anzac Day Parade, Central Queensland Jazz Festival and Pinefest.

 Throughout each year there are many opportunities for Instrumental Music students to participate in workshops with musicians from other schools as well as professional musicians.
-In 2024, IM students have performed alongside the Koala's Marching Band and also the 1RAR Band.
+In 2024, IM students have performed alongside the Koala's Marching Band and the 1RAR Band.